 Other Board Members:

-Nathan Schroeder, Ellen Schroeder, Nada Vaughn, Maureen Highkin, Sabrina Kronemer, and Mark Choquette
+Nathan Schroeder, Ellen Schroeder, Nada Vaughn, Maureen Highkin, Theo Kronemer, and Mark Choquette

 Betsy Jones, Tim Kelly, Julie Smailys, Greg Warnusz, Jeanne Short, Keith and Susan Kronemer, Erin Vlasty, Paula Trammel, Sarah Hart, Beth Kuppinger, Nancy Crouse, Amy Ruprecht-Belt, Mark Neels, Kelly G. Hunter, Vicki Hoffmeister, Darrious Varner, Jean Heckman,